coolbutuseless/eventloop/README.md

 ## ToDo before release:

--   Introductory vignettes
-    -   Overall concept
--   Tidy Vignettes
+-   Vignettes
+    -   Concepts of an event loop.
+Put in README
+    -   Reactive updates vs Continual updates
-    -   Consistent documentation across all examples. i.e. same headings
+    -   Consistent documentation across all vignettes i.e. same headings
--   New vignettes:
+    -   Instructions for each vignette on what each key/mouse move does
     -   Using an R6 object to manage the state rathen than having global vars
--   Standard note on why the vignettes only link to mp4
-    -   Since an interactive app can’t be captured within a vignette, a video screen capture has been included with this vignette.
--   Be able to set the initial canvas colour
+-   Be able to set the initial canvas colour?
--   Throw an error if system == windows “Windows does not support a device with an ‘onIdle’ callback which is necessary to use the eventloop package”

 ``` r
 # install.package('remotes')